 But it was at this point that Cree, our van, blew a hole in her exhaust and we sounded like a Sherman tank, a noise that stayed with us for the remainder of our honeymoon.

 It was only much later that I (Gav) found out about a quick exhaust repair kit, even though Trudi had mentioned it to me on our travels.
 I guess I didn’t want to get drawn back into normal life, fixing things at garages or going into Motorspares and the like.
 I wanted our honeymoon to last forever.
 We have since bought one, though, just in case!

 So, Cree remained tank-like for the duration.
 We filled the mountains with sound.
 They filled our hearts with soul.

 Thank you, Glencoe!
 To the mountains and the men who laid the A82, we shall return.

 We hope you’ve enjoyed this road trip story and feel inspired to drive the A82 yourself.
 It’s certainly one of the best we’ve done.
 Leave a comment below or contact us here.

 We bought a couple of excellent books whilst on our travels that you might also be interested in…

-Would you love to do a road trip like this but don’t have a vehicle?
+Would you love to explore Scotland on an epic road trip but don’t have a motorhome?
 Check out our motorhome rental page to find out all you need to know before hiring an RV.